JakeSteam/blog-history/_posts/2023-03-20-most-annoying-webpage.md

 [^non-referral]: [http://www.vipergc.com/annoying.html](http://www.vipergc.com/annoying.html)
 [^with-referral]: [http://www.justanotherpc.com/annoyance/alerts/alerts.htm](http://www.justanotherpc.com/annoyance/alerts/alerts.htm)

-### Copycats
+### Similar sites

 Whilst looking into this topic, I found `TheAnnoyingSite.com` from 2017/2018.
 I'm not going to link to it directly, since it lives up to the name far more than "Most Annoying Webpage" does!
 Looking at [the source code](https://github.com/feross/TheAnnoyingSite.com/blob/master/static/index.js), it makes odd Google searches, plays noises, spawns popups, logs you out of various sites, and other things that might actually cause a problem.
 There's a full explanation in the [creator Feross Aboukhadijeh's talk on YouTube](https://www.youtube.com/watch?v=QFZ-pwErSl4) (also [embedded above](#better-alert-blocking)).
 In comparison, Most Annoying Webpage is far more innocent.

-However, considering the extremely obvious core concept behind both sites ("What if a site was annoying?"), I highly doubt there's any connection, although I have reached out just in case.
+However, considering the different directions & complexity both sites took from the core concept ("What if a site was annoying?"), I highly doubt there's any connection.
+I reached out to Feross, and he confirmed the sites were unrelated, although he did remember stumbling across "Most Annoying Webpage" when younger!

 ## Notes